MatejTymes/JavaFixes/README.md

 ### Decimal

-*this feature is currently in WIP state and is NOT part of the maven release - ANY HELP IS WELCOMED - although a spike implementation was already implemented a polished version will still require quite a lot of work*
+* this will be part of next maven release - just finishing division tests

 Introducing new class `Decimal`, that should fix the troubles we're currently facing when dealing with `BigDecimal`.
 The new class was needed as `BigDecimal`'s behavior can't be changed/patched because of backwards compatibility.